 \section{The algorithm}

-This novel algorithm for background discrimination is presented with reference to the general problem of decomposing a collection of particles from high-energy particle collisions into subpopulations associated with different underlying physics processes and described in terms of different probability distributions.
+This approach to background discrimination is presented with reference to the general problem of decomposing a collection of particles from high-energy particle collisions into subpopulations associated with different underlying physics processes and described in terms of different PDFs.

-The input data set thus consists of a mixture of particles, some of which originated from a hard scattering of interest, others from a background process.
-Provided that the corresponding subpopulations can be characterized sufficiently well in terms of their kinematic or topological properties, it is in principle possible to ask, for each particle, what the probability is for it to originate from signal as opposed to background.
-In particular, the Gibbs sampler can estimate such probabilities by iteratively sampling from the subpopulation PDFs.
+The input data set consists of a mixture of particles, some of which originated from a hard scattering of interest, others from background associated with low-energy strong interactions.
+Provided that the corresponding subpopulations can be characterized sufficiently well in terms of their kinematic or topological properties, it is possible to ask, for each particle, what the probability is for it to originate from signal as opposed to background.
+In particular, the proposed algorithm estimates such probabilities by iteratively sampling from subpopulation PDFs.

-Although mixture model decomposition techniques based on the Gibbs sampler are well-established in statistics, classical algorithms are not suited for a direct application to the problem at hand without modification.
-Classical mixture models in fact usually rely on a parametric formulation that requires the shapes of the PDFs of the relevant subpopulations to be known a priori.
-However, our previous studies suggest that this assumption may be responsible for non-negligible bias when the Gibbs sampler is applied to the problem at hand.
-The latter bias ultimately relates to the assumption that PDF functional forms obtained from high-statistics control samples are also appropriate to describe the corresponding probability distributions in the input data set, which often comprises a significantly-lower number of particles, and in which statistical fluctuations may not be negligible.

-For this reason, the statistical model for the Gibbs sampler is here formulated in more general terms with respect to classical mixture models used in statistics, without requiring knowledge of the PDF functional forms of the relevant subpopulations.
-The model is based on the following PDF: